ranyitz/vanilla/README.md

 __Good Luck!__ :smiley:

 ## FAQ
-* How can i remove the global `vanilla` command?
+* How can i install the global `vanilla` command? - Use `npm link` from the main directory.

-You can use `npm unlink` from the vanilla directory or just remove the `/usr/local/bin/vanilla` file.
+* How can i remove the global `vanilla` command? - You can use `npm unlink` from the vanilla directory.